 Bingle had a custom T-shirt business in high school and loved art, so it made sense to pursue studies in advertising.
 “Advertising seemed like an intersection of art and business,” he explains.
 “It’s compelling to see these big, powerful brands express themselves.”
 He soon realized that Syracuse, the school right in his own backyard, had everything he wanted.

 After growing up in such a small town, Bingle felt intimidated when he first got to campus.
 “I was meeting people from all over the country and the world.
 I felt very much on the outside looking in,” he says.
 Eventually, he came to realize that the next four years were up to him, and he was determined to make the most of his experience at Syracuse.

 Bingle was lucky to have what he calls his “aha” moment early in his college career.
 His second advertising class, The Big Idea in Advertising, taught by Professor Brian Sheehan, solidified his chosen major.
 One of his projects was researching a product for an advertising pitch.
 Bingle chose cameras.
-He spent time in a camera store learning about the products and the customers’ demands, attended camera club meetings and interviewed photographers.
+He spent time in a camera store learning about the products and the customers’ demands, attended camera club meetings, and interviewed photographers.

 Bingle’s enthusiasm is palpable as he leans forward in his chair to explain why that class was his most inspiring: “It was the first time I was really challenged to go above and beyond in my research.
-I knew then it was what I loved.
-It was a lot of work but because I loved it, it didn’t really feel like work.”
+I knew then that it was what I loved.
+It was a lot of work, but because I loved it, it didn’t really feel like work.”

 On-Campus Organizations and Involvement

-He is also a mentee with Newhouse 44, an alumni networking and mentorship group that seeks to elevate the Newhouse brand by working on alumni programming.
+Bingle was a mentee with Newhouse 44, an alumni networking and mentorship group that seeks to elevate the Newhouse brand by working on alumni programming.